canonical/snapd/docs/interfaces.md

 exposes the ``network`` slot and all applications that can talk over the network connect their plugs there.

-## Supported Interfaces
+## Supported Interfaces - Basic

+### network

+Description: Can access the network as a client.
+Usage: common

+### network-bind

+Description: Can access the network as a server.
+Usage: common

-### firewall-control
+### unity7

-Description: Can configure firewall.
-This is restricted because it gives privileged access to networking and should only be used with trusted apps.
+Description: Can access Unity7.
+Restricted because Unity 7 runs on X and requires access to various DBus services and this enviroment does not prevent eavesdropping or apps interfering with one another.
 Usage: reserved

+### x

+Description: Can access the X server.
+Restricted because X does not prevent eavesdropping or apps interfering with one another.
+Usage: reserved

 ### home

 Description: Can access non-hidden files in user's $HOME.
 This is restricted because it gives file access to all of the user's $HOME.
+Usage: reserved

+## Supported Interfaces - Advanced

+### firewall-control

+Description: Can configure firewall.
+This is restricted because it gives privileged access to networking and should only be used with trusted apps.
 Usage: reserved

 ### locale-control